sanidhyamalhotra/Simulated-Network-Threat-Detection/README.md

 ## 📌 Project Overview

-This project simulates a real-world enterprise network, introduces common cyber attacks, and demonstrates how to detect them using both simulated logs and a real lab environment.
-It uses tools like Cisco Packet Tracer, Kali Linux, GNS3, and Splunk — a powerful SIEM platform.
+This project simulates a real-world enterprise network, introduces common cyber attacks, and demonstrates how to detect them using both simulated and real lab environments.
+It leverages tools like **Cisco Packet Tracer**, **Kali Linux**, **GNS3**, and **Splunk** — a powerful SIEM platform used by security professionals.

-> A hands-on blueprint for cybersecurity students, small businesses, or trainers to build network visibility and attack detection capabilities.
+> 🎓 It serves as a hands-on blueprint for students, SMBs, or trainers to build network visibility and attack detection capabilities using affordable, open tools.

 ---

 ## 🎯 Objectives

 - Simulate a small enterprise network using **Cisco Packet Tracer**
-- Set up a real network attack lab using **Kali Linux and GNS3**
+- Set up a real attack lab using **Kali Linux + GNS3**
-- Generate both normal and malicious traffic (e.g., ARP spoofing)
+- Generate both normal and malicious network activity
-- Capture and document logs from both simulated and real sources
+- Capture logs from **both simulated and real attacks**
-- Ingest logs into **Splunk** and write SPL queries for detection
+- Ingest logs into **Splunk**
+- Write detection queries using **SPL**
-- Package the project into a clean, open-source structure for learning and reuse
+- Package it all into a clean, open-source documentation project

 ---

 ## 🛠️ What’s Inside (How It’s Built)

 ### 🔹 Phase 1: Simulated Environment (Packet Tracer)
-- Built a LAN with routers, switches, DNS/web servers, and client PCs
+- LAN topology with router, switch, web server, DNS, and 2 PCs
+- Generated clean ICMP traffic logs
-- Normal traffic and CLI logs saved
+- Saved CLI logs and topology visuals
-- Topology file: `PacketTracer/enterprise_network.pkt`
+- 📂 `PacketTracer/`

 ### 🔹 Phase 2: Real Lab (Kali + GNS3)
-- Kali Linux VM connected to GNS3 via `VMnet1`
+- Kali VM connected to GNS3 via VMnet1
-- VPCS used as the simulated victim (PC1)
+- VPCS node used as a vulnerable PC
-- Ran live `arpspoof` attack from Kali
+- Ran **live ARP spoofing**, **Nmap port scanning**, and **Hydra brute-force** attacks
-- Captured output and documented every step
+- Captured logs and screenshots of real attack behavior
+- 📂 `GNS3_Simulation/`

-### 🔹 Log Analysis (Splunk)
+### 🔹 Log Collection & Analysis (Splunk)
-- Logs can be ingested into Splunk or ELK Stack
-- Includes timestamps and `.log` formatted text
-- Supports timeline correlation and event detection
+- Logs saved as `.log` files with timestamps
+- Each log assigned a custom sourcetype in Splunk
+- Detection queries written in SPL per attack
+- 📂 `Splunk/queries/<attack_type>/`

-### 🔹 Documentation & Reuse
+### 🔹 Documentation & Reporting
-- All attack steps, topology screenshots, and logs are included
-- Markdown files explain each phase and how to reproduce it
+- Markdown files explain every phase, attack, and query
+- Screenshots included in `.md` files
+- GitHub-ready for public reuse
+- 📂 `Attack_Scenarios/` + `Report/`

 ---

 ## 💡 Why This Project Matters

-Many organizations struggle with:
+Many orgs — especially small or academic — struggle with:
 - Outdated infrastructure
 - No centralized logging
-- No visibility into attacker activity
+- Little understanding of real attacker behavior

 This project helps:
-- Understand how attacks like ARP spoofing work
-- Learn detection fundamentals in Splunk
+- Build end-to-end detection skills
-- Practice setting up a working network lab
+- Practice **network monitoring and SIEM use**
+- Understand **common attack patterns**
-- Build a portfolio-ready case study
+- Create a **portfolio-worthy capstone project**

-✅ Great for:
-- Cybersecurity students
-- SOC analyst trainees
-- SMB security consultants
-- Classroom labs or bootcamps

 ---

+## ✅ Who This Project is Great For

+- Cybersecurity students and SOC analysts
+- Instructors and lab creators
+- Small businesses wanting to test basic security
+- Anyone learning Splunk, packet analysis, or log correlation

+---

 ## 🚀 Can You Use This Project?

-Yes!
-Fork, clone, remix, or adapt this for:

-- Assignments
-- Student labs
-- Training modules
-- Proof-of-concept detection testing
+**Yes!** You are encouraged to:
+- Clone, fork, or remix it
+- Use it for classes, training, bootcamps
+- Build on it with more attacks or detections

-📄 Contributions welcome — feel free to open issues or PRs.
+📄 Contributions welcome — open issues or PRs to improve this resource.

 ---